lambdamechanic/pctx/README.md

 - LLM generated code runs in an isolated [Deno](https://deno.com) sandbox that can only access the network hosts specified in the configuration file.
 - No filesystem, environment, network (beyond allowed hosts), or system access.
-- MCP clients are authenticated.
-LLMs cannot access auth.
+- MCP clients are authenticated in pctx.
+LLMs can never see your auth.

 ## Learn More